HaikuTeam/animator/QA.md

 Publish works (clicking publish publishes the project and shows a share link) Doing publish opens Share Modal
-New projects are private by default
+New projects are Public by default
 I can change the project from private to public and back again When changing from private/public, the UI reflects this immediately After the publish action completes, the toggle remains in the same position I switched it to